Gapless spin-liquid phase in an extended spin 1/2 triangular Heisenberg model

-In the spin-liquid phase, we examine the size dependence of singlet and triplet gaps at $\bm{K}=(n\pi/3,n\pi/3)$ ($n\in \mathbb{Z}$) as shown in Fig.~\ref{fig:j1j2_BZ_triplet_min}(a), which can be calculated for all system sizes we studied.
-As shown in Fig.~\ref{fig:j1j2_BZ_triplet_min}(b) and (c), we find that both singlet and triplet gaps at all the available momenta, systematically and substantially decrease with increasing system size and natural extrapolations suggest vanishingly and unusually small values if it is nonzero.
-Even at $\bm{K}=(\pi/3,\pi/3)$, where the gap is the largest, a simple linear extrapolation suggests the gap $<0.2J_1$.
+In the spin-liquid phase, we examine the size dependence of singlet and triplet gaps at $\bm{K}=(n\pi/3,n\pi/3)$ ($n\in \mathbb{Z}$), as shown in Fig.~\ref{fig:j1j2_BZ_triplet_min}(a), which can be calculated for all the system sizes that we studied~\cite{supp3} (see also Supplementary Materials for data at other $k$ points).
+As shown in Figs.~\ref{fig:j1j2_BZ_triplet_min}(b) and \ref{fig:j1j2_BZ_triplet_min}(c), we find that both singlet and triplet gaps at all the available momenta systematically and substantially decrease with increasing system size, and natural extrapolations suggest vanishingly and unusually small values if it is nonzero.
+Even at $\bm{K}=(\pi/3,\pi/3)$, where the gap is largest, a simple linear extrapolation suggests the gap $<0.2J_1$.
 The gaps at other momenta are likely to be less than $0.1J_1$.
-To our knowledge, such small values of gap in the extended points of the Brillouin zone are not known.
+To our knowledge, such small gaps in the extended points of the Brillouin zone are not known.
 In the antiferromagnetic phase, the spin wave excitation usually has dispersions of the order of the exchange coupling $J_1$.

 Now, we discuss comparisons with previously proposed spin-liquid states.
-In the present result, the singlet and triplet excitation energies look vanishingly small at all the studied total momenta including the $\Gamma$, K, M, and the middle of the $\Gamma$ and K points, as shown in Fig.~\ref{fig:j1j2_BZ_triplet_min}(a).
+In the present result, the singlet and triplet excitation energies look vanishingly small at all the studied total momenta, including the $\Gamma$, K, and M points, as well as the middle of the $\Gamma$ and K points, as shown in Fig.~\ref{fig:j1j2_BZ_triplet_min}(a).
 If the excitation is gapless at the momenta in a finite area of the Brillouin zone, it can be accounted for by the presence of a large spinon Fermi surface~\cite{PhysRevB.72.045105, PhysRevLett.95.036403}.
 Although the present model does not contain itinerant electrons, if the finite-size spin gap scales as $1/L$, the present spin-liquid state is indeed similar to the expected gap scaling of the lowest particle-hole (Stoner) excitation in the (spinon) Fermi liquid.
-However, the exponent of the power-law decay of the spin correlation ($\sim 1/r^{\alpha}$ with $\alpha=1$) contradicts the expected behavior in the presence of the Fermi surface, namely $\left<\bm{S}_i\cdot \bm{S}_j\right> \propto 1/|\bm{R}_i-\bm{R}_j|^3$~\cite{JPSJ.61.3331}.
+However, the exponent of the power-law decay of the spin correlation ($\sim 1/r^{\alpha}$ with $\alpha=1$) contradicts the expected behavior in the presence of the Fermi surface, namely, $\left<\bm{S}_i\cdot \bm{S}_j\right> \propto 1/|\bm{R}_i-\bm{R}_j|^3$~\cite{JPSJ.61.3331}.